syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Layout.md

 ## Changing the height of DataFormItem.

-You can define the height of each `DataFormItem` using the [Height](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.SfDataForm~Height.html) property, and it will be handled in the `AutoGeneratingDataFormItem` event.
+You can define the height of each `DataFormItem` using the [Height](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.SfDataFormItem~Height.html) property, and it will be handled in the `AutoGeneratingDataFormItem` event.

-You can define the  height as described as follows.
+You can define the `Height` as described as follows.

-* You can directly set the exact height value; it considers the GridLength as GridUnitType.Absolute.
+* You can directly set the exact `Height` value; it considers the GridLength as GridUnitType.Absolute.
 * You can use the `GridLength.Auto` to size the height of `DataFormItem`, so that it fits to the label text that it contains.
 * You can use the `GridLength.Star` to display the default `DataFormItem` height.